gordonwoon/gordonwoon/README.md

 In my personal time, I explore the realms of full-stack development, often integrating game engines like PixiJS and Unity.
 These projects are a nod to my roots in game development and a testament to my belief in continuous learning.

 <h3 align="left">🎓 New Horizons:</h3>
 Lately, I've found a new interest in ML trading.
-It's an exciting field that combines my love for algorithms and the thrill of the trading world.
+It's an exciting field that combines algorithms and the thrill of the trading world.
 I'm on a journey to delve deeper into this domain, hoping to blend my technical expertise with financial acumen.

 <h3 align="left">🤝 Collaboration & Community:</h3>
-I'm a firm believer in the power of collaboration and community.
 Sharing ideas, learning from others, and contributing to the tech community are aspects I deeply value.

 Feel free to reach out for collaborations, discussions on tech trends, or just a chat over coffee about the latest in frontend development!